Gerald Gelineau - Obituary

 Gerald M. Gelineau, age 63, of Clinton Township, passed away June 11, 2020.
-Beloved son of the late Albert & Dolores Gelineau; Dear brother of Richard (Jean) Gelineau, Thomas (Marie) Gelineau, Janice Gelineau and Jayne Gelineau.
+Beloved son of the late Albert and Dolores Gelineau; Dear brother of Richard (Jean) Gelineau, Thomas (Marie) Gelineau, Janice Gelineau and Jayne Gelineau.
 Cherished Uncle of 9 nephews and nieces and Great Uncle of 14.
-A Funeral Mass will be held on July 15, 2020 at 10:00am at St. Louis Parish, 24415 Crocker Boulevard in Clinton Township.
-Friends may visit the church beginning at 9:30am.
-Gerald's burial will follow the mass and will take place at Resurrection Cemetery,

-Gerald M. Gelineau, age 63, of Clinton Township, passed away June 11, 2020.
-Beloved son of the late Albert & Dolores Gelineau; Dear brother of Richard (Jean) Gelineau, Thomas (Marie) Gelineau, Janice Gelineau and Jayne Gelineau.
-Cherished Uncle of 9 nephews and nieces and Great Uncle of 14.
-A Funeral Mass will be held on July 15, 2020 at 10:00am at St. Louis Parish, 24415 Crocker Boulevard in Clinton Township.
-Friends may visit the church beginning at 9:30am.
-Gerald's burial will follow the mass and will take place at Resurrection Cemetery,
+A Funeral Mass will be held on July 15, 2020 at 10 a.m. at St. Louis Parish, 24415 Crocker Boulevard in Clinton Township.
+Friends may visit the church beginning at 9:30 a.m.
+Gerald’s burial will follow the mass and will take place at Resurrection Cemetery, 18201 Clinton River Road in Clinton Township.
+Immediately following the interment will be a memorial luncheon at the Italian American Cultural Society and Banquet Center.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.